Distance: 51-mile loop

-At the bottom of Tunitas Creek Rd. turn L on Hwy 1.
+At the bottom of Tunitas Creek Rd. you encounter one of life’s kinder gestures, the Bike Hut.
+Leave a buck or two, then turn L on Hwy 1.
 You are not done climbing.
 You will immediately have to slog up one final pitch, a typical Hwy 1 mega-roller that goes on far too long.
 Stare at the ocean and it will pass.
 Right after, get off the highway onto Stage Rd. (small but signed) on your L and descend to San Gregorio and your car.

-Shortening the route: If you have qualms about traffic or road surfaces, or just want to ride less, starting in Pescadero and riding Pescadero Creek Rd./Alpine as an out-and-back gives you all the beauty of the longer ride and a pretty fine descent as well.
+Shortening the route: If you have qualms about traffic or road surfaces, or just want to ride less, starting in Pescadero and riding Pescadero Creek Rd./Alpine as an out-and-back gives you all the beauty of the longer ride and a fine descent as well.
 You can do it two ways: 1) ride to the T at the end of Alpine and return the way you came—this gives you a stiff 2-mile climb where that sweet 2-mile descent was on the way out (funny how it always works out that way); 2) Ride to the T, descent to the Alpine/Pescadero Creek intersection, go R to La Honda and down La Honda Rd. (#84) to San Gregorio, then back to Pescadero via the Stage Road.
 This cuts out the 2 miles of climbing entirely and allows you to ride Stage Road, which is well worth going out of your way to work in.
 The only drawback to this second route is that La Honda Rd. is mediocre riding.